Yeah, armchair pundit time again.

 Either Juszkiewicz is aware there are issues and is lying — he’s pretending it’s just some ‘trolls’ whinging and essentially blaming customers for spreading unfair falsehoods about his company…

 Or, Juszkiewicz is completely unaware of quality issues and really believes the negativity is really just some sort of troll conspiracy.

 Let’s face it, neither of these options really instils confidence in a CEO’s handling of a fair question.

 Even if quality control is perfect, there is the perception of quality problems at Gibson.

 And, I don’t really want a CEO to just dismiss even that perception.
-Even if he's justified in doing so, shrugging it off like this fails to properly address it.
+Even if he really is justified in doing so, shrugging it off like this fails to properly address it.
 I want a CEO that owns the perception.
 I want something like, “I’m aware that there’s a perception that we’re not pulling our weight on quality.
-I believe this isn’t a fair judgement on our people’s efforts, but you can bet your ass we’re going to work even harder to put this belief to bed.
+I believe this isn’t a fair judgement of our people’s efforts, but you can bet your ass we’re going to work even harder to put this belief to bed.
 We’re starting by doing blah, blah, blah.”

 Fake news claims don’t fill me with confidence that the claimant has their house in order.